Blog

 Poison Attacks: A quick overview

 Smart technology is everywhere.
-Not just in our offices, but even in our day-to-day lives with tools like Google Home and Alexa becoming commonplace.
+Not just in our offices, but even in our day-to-day lives with tools like Google Home and Alexa becoming a commonplace.
 With technology becoming smarter every minute, the risks are increasing by the minute as well.
 Cybercriminals are finding new ways to corrupt our IT networks to disrupt our businesses, hold our data hostage and even clear our personal bank accounts.
 Some of the more overt, commonly known acts of cybercrime include hacking, phishing, and ransomware attacks.
 This blog discusses a lesser-known cybercrime--Poison attacks.

 0 Comments